Skip to main content

 Some examples of possible workgroups include:

-- Strategies for using BRFSS to address critical gaps
+• Strategies for using non-survey data to address critical gaps

-To initiate these workgroup convenings, SHADAC is hosting a public virtual meeting on Tuesday, June 23, 2026, called, “State Solutions for Health Data Continuity: Collaborating to Fill Emerging Federal Data Gaps”.
+To initiate these workgroup convenings, SHADAC hosted a public virtual meeting on Tuesday, June 23, 2026, called, “State Solutions for Health Data Continuity: Collaborating to Fill Emerging Federal Data Gaps”.

-In this interactive meeting, we will share key findings from discussions with experts on current challenges to federal survey data and potential alternatives.
-A large portion of the meeting will be dedicated to gathering feedback and information from attendees via polling and discussion in order to align SHADAC’s upcoming workgroups with stakeholder needs and priorities.
+In this interactive meeting, we shared key findings from discussions with experts on current challenges to federal survey data and potential alternatives.
+We dedicated most of this meeting to gathering feedback and information from attendees via polling and discussion in order to align SHADAC’s upcoming workgroups with stakeholder needs and priorities.
+The slides from this meeting can be found here or by clicking the image of the cover slide below.

 Survey Data Finder